ZiyuHe404/ZiyuHe404.github.io/_pages/about.md

   - /about.html
 ---

+About Me

-I am a senior undergraduate student from School of Physics, [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
-I am very fortunate to be advised by [Prof. Ze-Liang Xiang](https://scholar.google.com/citations?user=akB8u4sAAAAJ&hl=en&oi=ao), [Prof. Xueyue Zhang](https://xueyue-sherry-zhang.github.io/), and [Prof. Gyu Boong Jo](https://ultracold.ust.hk/group/pi-gyu-boong-jo-ph-d).
+I am a senior undergraduate student at the School of Physics, [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/), fortunate to be advised by [Prof. Ze-Liang Xiang](https://scholar.google.com/citations?user=akB8u4sAAAAJ&hl=en&oi=ao), [Prof. Xueyue Zhang](https://xueyue-sherry-zhang.github.io/), and [Prof. Gyu Boong Jo](https://ultracold.ust.hk/group/pi-gyu-boong-jo-ph-d).

-My experiences range from theoretical design of quantum router within a dual-rail waveguide to experimental exploration of 2D ultracold atoms.
-With a strong foundation in both the theoretical and experimental physics and a keen ability to communicate and collaborate, I am driven to further explore the quantum physics.
+Driven by a passion for quantum physics, I aim to contribute to advancements in quantum technology and explore exotic quantum phenomena.
+My experiences range from the theoretical design of a quantum router within a dual-rail waveguide to the experimental exploration of two-dimensional ultracold atoms.
+With a strong foundation in both theoretical and experimental physics, and a keen ability to communicate and collaborate, I am eager to delve deeper into the quantum realm.

-My ambition is contributing to advancements in quantum technology and exploring exotic quantum phenomena.

-Research Interest
+Research Interests
 ======

-My research interest focuses on waveguide QED, particularly the long-range and many-body interactions it induces.
-I am dedicated to investigating their physical applications in quantum networks and quantum state transfer, exploring the phenomena of many-body entanglement and quantum simulation.
-These studies are pivotal for advancing our understanding of quantum systems and have profound implications for the development of quantum technologies.
+My research interests center on waveguide quantum electrodynamics (QED), particularly focusing on the long-range and many-body interactions it induces.
+I am dedicated to investigating the physical applications of these interactions in quantum networks and quantum state transfer, exploring phenomena such as many-body entanglement and quantum simulation.
+I believe these studies are pivotal for advancing our understanding of quantum systems and have profound implications for the development of quantum technologies.

-In addition to my primary focus on waveguide QED and its implications for quantum networks and quantum simulation, I hold a keen interest in a broader area.
-My explorations extended into quantum computing in superdonducting qubits, phase transitions in ultracold atoms, and quantum chaos.
-These areas represent the cutting edge of quantum science and offer profound insights into the fundamental workings of the universe.
-As I deepen my understanding, I aim to integrate these interests to address questions in quantum technology and theoretical physics, contributing to the advancement of quantum science.
+In addition to waveguide QED, my interests and experiences extend to quantum computing with superconducting qubits, phase transitions in ultracold atoms, and quantum chaos.
+I have participated in experimental research on superconducting circuits and ultracold atoms, which has broadened my perspective and deepened my appreciation for experimental approaches in quantum physics.
+These areas represent the forefront of quantum science and offer significant insights into the fundamental workings of the universe.

+As I pursue my doctoral studies, I aim to integrate these diverse interests to address fundamental questions in quantum technology and theoretical physics.
+By combining theoretical and experimental approaches, I hope to contribute meaningfully to the advancement of quantum science and the development of novel quantum technologies.

 Research Experience
 ======